-The following definitions have been provided to assist you in making responses to the Conflict of Interest (and Principles of Business Conduct) Form.
+The following definitions have been provided to assist you in making responses to the Principles of Business Conduct/Conflict of Interest Form.
 They are for purposes of the form only and are not necessarily determinative of the question of whether a conflict of interest exists.

 As used in this statement, “IEEE” means The Institute of Electrical and Electronics Engineers, Inc., and any company owned in whole or in part, directly or indirectly, by it, including any specific project in which any such company is a participant.

 As used in this statement, a member of your "immediate family" means your spouse and children, and the father, mother, sisters, and brothers of yourself and your spouse.
 You are not required to question members of your family for this statement.
 It is sufficient to give the facts as you know them or believe them to be.

 As used in this statement, "financial interest" includes (except as stated below) any stock, bond, or other debt obligation, option, or right to purchase stock, share in profits, investment, partnership interest, or other proprietary interest of any nature.

 Ownership of securities in a corporation shall not be deemed to constitute financial interest therein within the meaning of this questionnaire, if all the following conditions are met: